jj101k/celery/README.md

 # Compatibility

-The following should be compatibile with typical use-cases in Slim:
+The following should be compatible with typical use-cases in Slim:

 - any()
 - delete()